cliff-4/cliff-4/README.md

 </div>
 -->
 Hello there!
 My name is cliff.
 Or at least that's what my alias is.
-I love tinkering with stuff, learning from what great devs have already built, to build something personal and modern.
+I love tinkering with stuff, learning from what great devs have already built, to build something personal and weird.

 Check out my socials!
 <div id="header" align="left">